TheGoodlike13/liberty_or_death/README.md

 I set `host="mumkashi.goodlike.eu"`, which is more specific.
 No change.

 I set `baseDN="CN=Users,DC=goodlike,DC=eu"`.
 No effect.
 I change it back.

+Stepping back a little, why are we asked for a password in the first place?
+I guess it's because we're technically not "logged in", whatever that means.

+The only place for logging in is when you just start the computer, though.
+That isn't even connected to the domain, as the domain controller is on the VM.
+It must be some sort of local account that's being used.

+If I try to log out, that shuts down the VM.
+That means I can't use any account on the domain for logging in, at least through this method.

+I explore the options of using other accounts, but all I find is people warning how Windows 7 license does not allow two accounts at once.
+What a stupid approach to software.
+It's on my computer, so if I find a way, it's none of their business.
+Though I'm sure copyright lawyers would disagree :D

+Anyway, as I keep on looking, I stumble on another [~~Frieza~~ IBM support page](https://www.ibm.com/support/pages/how-do-i-login-different-user-when-active-directory-sso-enabled).
+It mentions `Run as different user`, but it doesn't seem to be working for me.
+Still, I'm intrigued, so I find another page to help me [#change_identity](#change_identity).

+The issue was that I tried to use the quick-start icon, which works differently.
+I don't even have a browser shortcut to use, so I find the real program, shift-right-click and then I have the option at least.

+When I click on the option, I am asked to login to the domain!
+Nice!
+I use `mumkashi` & `Passw0rd`, which then opens a fresh `firefox` window!

+If I navigate to `localhost:8090`, I get an error:

+> CWWKS4306E: SPNEGO authentication is not supported on this client browser..

+The browser settings have been completely reset to default, presumably because I'm using a different user.
+Cool.

+I go to `about:config` and add the network configuration like before.
+I restart the browser, logging into `mumkashi` again.
+The changes are preserved!
+This is a cool way to hide a specific browser setup :D

+Unfortunately, I'm still asked to login when I go to `localhost:8090`.
+Furthermore, I get the same errors as before if I try to use `mumkashi` :(

+Finally, I verified that `firefox` does not open when the user or password are wrong in the domain.
+I just get an error:

+> Logon failure: unknown user name or bad password

+So we can deduce that
+* `mumkashi` is an account on the domain
+* we do know its password
+* we can login to it
+* the SSO mechanisms ignores this for some reason
+* the account cannot be found by our LDAP configuration

 ## Summary in summary